Australia window tint laws are different in certain territories and states.

 - Tint on vehicle’s interior windows must have over 70% VLT when factory made, and no less than 35% with aftermarket tint.

-Queensland Department of Transport and Main Roads – Vehicle standards guidelines and type permits: Guideline for the installation of non-standard tinting materials to light motor vehicles in Queensland (scroll to Form 29; .pdf file, 111kb; mirror link).
+Queensland Department of Transport and Main Roads – Vehicle standards guidelines and type permits: Non-standard tinting materials on Light Vehicles (see PDF file, 150kb; alternate link).